 Net securities gains (losses) consist of realized gains and losses on the sale of securities and other-than-temporary impairment charges.
-Net securities losses were \$0.5 million in 2014, compared to net securities gains of \$0.7 million in 2013.
-Gross realized gains of \$0.5 million in 2014 were reduced by gross realized losses of \$0.7 million and \$0.3 million in other-than-temporary impairment charges.
-The Company recorded an other-than-temporary impairment charge of \$0.3 million in the first quarter of 2014 related to securities management intended to sell at March 31, 2014.
-Subsequent to March 31, 2014, the Company sold available-for-sale agency residential mortgage-backed securities ("RMBS") with a fair value of \$18.9 million and realized the expected loss of \$0.3 million.
-The Company incurred no additional other-than-temporary impairment charges in 2014.
-Gross realized gains of \$0.8 million in 2013 were reduced by gross realized losses of \$0.1 million.
-In December 2013, the Company sold all remaining trust preferred securities held by the Company for a net loss of \$0.1 million.
+Net gains realized on the sale of securities were \$16 thousand for 2015, compared to net losses realized on the sale of securities of \$197 thousand for 2014.
+The Company recorded an other-than-temporary impairment charge of \$333 thousand in the first quarter of 2014 related to securities that management intended to sell at March 31, 2014.
+Subsequent to March 31, 2014, the Company sold available-for-sale agency residential mortgage-backed securities ("RMBS") with a fair value of \$18.9 million and realized the expected loss of approximately \$333 thousand.
+The Company did not incur any other-than-temporary impairment charges in 2015.